inyko/arduboy_icon_handler/README.md

 ## Installation

-Everything required is in the `/bin` directory.
-Please put them in a proper location as you wish on your hard drive before installation.
+Everything required to use it is in the `/bin` directory.
+Please put them at a proper location as you wish on your hard drive before installation.

 Double click the `/bin/register.reg` to import necessary information to the system registry.

 ![](img/1.png)

-Execute the `bin/SharpShell Tools/ServerManager.exe` to run the COM server manipulator tool.
+Execute the `bin/SharpShell Tools/ServerManager.exe` to run the COM server manipulation tool.

 Drag the `/bin/ArduboyIconHandler.dll` onto the server tool window.